 Evidence: Discuss how you would obtain clinical information on a specimen you receive with no clinical information listed on the specimen requisition.
+Discuss when it is necessary to reach out to a physician or a surgeon to acquire clinical information.

-Identify common situations that require expedited processing of a pathology specimen.
+4. Identify common situations that require expedited processing of a pathology specimen.